jahaltom/COVID-19-Quantification/README.md

 * SeparateByStudy.py: This takes output from SRA_Quant.py (results_TPM_gene.tsv and results_Count_gene.tsv).
 Subsets expression matrixs into their respective studies.
 Needs a Study.tsv file that contains study_accession and run_accession IDs.

+##Needs work
+* NewEBs.py: Takes in _EB.tsv files from Filter.py for for each Condition(metadata.tsv) that has a sample size >=5 and outputs a list of all covid and non-covid EB genes (nonCovidEBs.txt and covidEBs.txt).

 ## Execution
 ```